ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

 {{draft-davidson-pp-protocol}}.
 To facilitate this, the server must hold the following data at any given time:

-- a valid server configuration as specified in
+- a valid server configuration (`ServerConfig`) as specified in
   {{draft-davidson-pp-protocol}};
 - a long-term signing key pair for a signature scheme `sig_alg`;
-- storage of Privacy Pass tokens that have been redeemed successfully with the server.
+- storage of Privacy Pass tokens that have been previously redeemed with the server.

 The server must be available at a specified address (uniquely identified by `server_id`) that accepts communications from Privacy Pass clients